 Do you remember how many amendments the Constitution has?
 What kind of government does the United States have?
-How many justices are there on the Supreme Court?
+Who is the Chief Justice of the United States now?

 To find out more about literacy services from the Great Plains Literacy Council, contact the Altus Public Library, 421 N. Hudson, or call 477-2890.